Physics informed machine learning with Smoothed Particle Hydrodynamics: Hierarchy of reduced Lagrangian models of turbulence: Conclusions

 Starting from a Neural ODE based model, we showed that incrementally adding more physical structure into the Lagrangian models using SPH has several important benefits: \begin{itemize}

-\item \underline{Improves generalizability}.
-This can be seen in Section \ref{sec:extrapolate} and Section \ref{sec:dns_gen_lf}, where we test the ability of the models to predict flows under different conditions not seen in training.
+\item \underline{Improves Generalizability}: as seen in Section \ref{sec:extrapolate} and Section \ref{sec:dns_results}, where we test the ability of the models to predict flows under different conditions not seen in training.
 The general trend emerged: as more physics informed SPH based structure was embedded in the model, the lower the generalization errors became (both with respect to the loss function used in training and with the external statistical diagnostics).
-Furthermore, using NNs embedded within the SPH framework can improve generalizability over the standard formulation, but the fully parameterized SPH including the novel parameterized smoothing kernels performed best.
-Although generalization was improved, there are still limitations to this approach (as seen in Fig. \ref{fig:comp_all_ga_mt_t}) where none of the models did well at predicting the acceleration statistics at lower turbulent Mach numbers than seen in training.
+Furthermore, using NNs embedded within the SPH framework to approximate unknown functions can improve generalizability over the standard formulation, but the fully parameterized SPH including the novel parameterized smoothing kernels outperformed the rest.

-\item \underline{Learning new smoothing kernels} Section \ref{sec:comp_new_W}.
-A key ingredient in the construction of the SPH method relies on the properties of the smoothing kernel.
-A novel parameterized and learn-able smoothing kernel is developed which increases the flexibility of the physics informed SPH based models and improves generalizability, when compared over DNS data compared against standard smoothing kernels.
+\item \underline{Learn new Smoothing Kernels}: a key ingredient in the construction of the SPH method relies on the properties of the smoothing kernel.
+Two novel parameterized and learn-able smoothing kernels -- non-smooth and smooth at the origin, respectively -- were developed.
+We showed that introducing the parameterization freedom in the kernels increases flexibility of the physics informed SPH based models and improves generalizability.

-\item \underline{Enforces conservation laws}.
-The more physical structure is embedded into the generalized SPH model the better its ability to conserve linear and angular momenta (associated, respectively, with translational and rotational symmetries, seen in \autoref{table:rot_tran}).
+\item \underline{Enforces Physical Symmetries}: the parameterized framework automatically enforces the Gallilelian invariance and allows to keep conservation of linear and angular momenta (translational and rotational invariances) under control across the scales of coarse-graining, see \autoref{table:rot_tran}.

-\item \underline{Improves overall interpretability} as the learned parameters become physically meaningful (in contrast to parameters of a NN model).
-For example, and as shown in Section \ref{sec:hiearchy}, our approach is capable to reconstruct (from the "fixed" SPH data) physical parameters, associated with the equation of state, artificial shear and bulk viscosity and external forcing, with minimal error.
+\item \underline{Improves Interpretability}: as the learned parameters become physically meaningful -- in a critical contrast to parameters of the NN models which are physics-agnostic.
+For example, and as seen in Section \ref{sec:results_append}, our approach is capable to reconstruct with minimal error (counted against the ground truth) physical parameters, associated with the equation of state, artificial shear and bulk viscosity and external forcing.

-\item \underline{More efficient to train}: as seen in \autoref{table:run_time}, where we compare different models within the generalized SPH hierarchy.
+\item \underline{More Efficient to Train}: as seen in \autoref{table:run_time}, where we compare different models within the generalized SPH hierarchy.